tscript3r/notify-monitor/README.md

 so that no one will be quicker than you?
 Or are you tired to checkout every ad services for what you are looking for?
 That is why I created this API.
-This service is designed to collect only the new ads and return it to the client when he asks for them.
+This service is designed to collect only the new ads and return them to the client when he asks for them.

 #### Technologies
 * Java 1.8